-As we return to in-person learning in the face of the COVID-19 pandemic, you will notice changes to library services intended to promote the safety and health of our community, including students and staff working in the building, and student, faculty, and staff researchers who require our resources.
+Continuing in the face of the COVID-19 pandemic, you will notice changes to library services intended to promote the safety and health of our community, including students and staff working in the building, and student, faculty, and staff researchers who require our resources.

-Throughout the summer the library staff have implemented a phased re-opening plan, designed to be incremental and dynamic to the conditions on campus and in the community.
+The library staff have implemented a phased re-opening plan, designed to be incremental and dynamic to the conditions on campus and in the community.

 In the current phase of our plan, the library is open to students, faculty, and staff only, for limited access to library services as well as access to other offices in the library.

 The library is naturally designed as a gathering place for the campus community, and contains a large number of shared spaces and surfaces, making social distancing and sanitization challenging.
 The changes in place for Fall 2020 intend to reduce these challenges while continuing to provide access to essential resources and services.

 The library staff looks forward to the time when we can return to our full levels of service.
 As the Fall continues, the staff will assess whether our experience allows us to incrementally increase access as conditions allow, or if we are required to return to a more restrictive phase of access.

 Everyone is required to follow campus policies requiring face coverings, and maintaining social distancing of at least 6 feet at all times.

 The stacks are closed.
 Library materials are available for check-out by placing a hold request through the library catalog, or by contacting the Circulation Desk.